 Free Extra Wearable Button — Would you like to give an alert button to your spouse, or keep a spare on hand?
 You can add them on as needed at no extra charge.
 We found this to be another nice feature, especially if you like to mix and match how you wear your medical alert device (and let’s be honest… who doesn’t like options?).

-Fall Detection Pendant — For an additional $10 per month (which is average), you can have greater protection for one of the most common and serious health problems in seniors.3 In our opinion, it’s a worthwhile investment.
-The science isn’t 100% accurate, but it can certainly be a lifesaver.
+Fall Detection Pendant — For an additional $10 per month (which is average), you can have greater protection for one of the most common and serious health problems in seniors.4 In our opinion, it’s a worthwhile investment.
+The science isn’t 100% accurate, but it can certainly be a lifesaver.5

 Did You Know: Falls are the leading cause of fatal and non-fatal injuries for older Americans.
-While not perfect, investing in automatic fall detection technology can be life-saving.4
+While not perfect, investing in automatic fall detection technology can be life-saving.6

-Pro Tip: Caregivers can access One Call Alert’s Caregiver Portal to find helpful resources on how to care for their loved one.
+Pro Tip: Caregivers can access One Call Alert’s Caregiver Portal to find helpful resources on how to care for their loved ones.

 We enjoyed our latest testing of One Call Alert.
 We get the sense that they’re a company that listens to their customers’ needs and are committed to serving the aging community and their caregivers, too.
 They’ve made significant changes to their in-home coverage and now provide some essential features which are a nice touch.

 Overall, One Call Alert devices are comfortable to wear, and they offer some pretty decent freebies.
-More importantly, they’re reliable where it truly counts.
+More importantly, they’re reliable when it truly counts.
 As you know, choosing a medical alert brand should be a decision you take seriously.
-After all, you’ll want a brand that offers you or your loved one greater peace of mind.
-We hope that this in-depth One Call Alert review makes it easier to decide on the best fit for your needs.
+After all, you want a brand that offers you or your loved one greater peace of mind.
+We hope this in-depth One Call Alert review makes it easier to decide on the best fit for your needs.